 …whoever tonight’s audience wants him to be.

-A new person, with new songs, every show.
+A new person, with new songs, every performance.

 I work with several theatrical and comedy improv groups, in London and elsewhere.

 I’m either providing the music, or I’m on stage.

 The Staccatos are a musical improv group born out of Hoopla Impro.
 Originally a house team, they are now independent and regular perform unabashed short form musical improv across London.
 Great games, fun mini-musicals, and a wonderful group to work with.